Presidential Speaker Series

 A Community in Conversation

 The Presidential Speaker Series is designed to foster conversation at Iona and in the wider community on the nature and value of education.
-These talks are a forum for discussion, inquiry, and experiment, and audience participation is a key factor in bringing out the insights that will move us forward.
+These talks are a forum for discussion, inquiry, and experimentation, and audience participation is a key factor in bringing out the insights that will move us forward.
 This year’s series uses the AI moment to concentrate our attention not just on the technology, but on the broader human values and interests it can and must serve.

 All talks are open to members of Iona University and the local community.